How I lead

 I build the people I work with.

 The most meaningful work I've done has been with the designers I've helped grow.
-As a Performance Management Leader, I served as formal coach and career advisor for a small group of counselees, gathering feedback, facilitating reviews, advocating for them in promotion discussions, and helping them navigate their next move.
+As a Performance Management Leader, I coached and advised a small group of counselees, facilitating performance reviews, advocating for them in promotion discussions, and helping them navigate their next move.
 As Craft Advisor, I led a Craft Cohort of six to eight designers through a recurring practice forum: design reviews, tool overviews, craft specializations, how-tos.
 Members took turns presenting their work.

 I do this because I learned the craft from people who took the time to teach me, and because a team that's actively getting better is a team that ships better work.
-Mentoring is the lever.
+So I put real time into it.

 "Chris is so cheerful and highly skilled.
 He makes all team members feel at home.
 Also, he is a great teacher who loves to share his skillsets."— Peer feedback